the-technat/technat.dev/README.md

 - mend renovate saas was enabled for the repository
 - generate ssh-key pair and save in hcloud project as default key named `k8s`

+## Open points

+- Automate updates with renovate (how to do cluster-spec regeneration if the caph version changes in the capi-components.yaml?)

 ## Bootstrap

 Docs: